gabrieloc/PadControl/README.md

 github "gabrieloc/PadControl"
 ```

+If you prefer not using Carthage, simply copy `PadControl.swift` into your project.

 ### Example Usage
 Create an instance of `PadControl` by providing direction information (`PadDirections`).
 To create a unidirectional pad in your View Controller:
 ``` swift